airdeploy/airdeploy-docs/docs/flagger-sdk/quick-start.md

 ## Summary

 At this point we initialized `Flagger`, called Flag Function and shut down `Flagger`.
-The result of it is `false` printed in the console and a new flag with a codename `"test"` in Airship Dashboard
+The result of it is `false` printed in the console and a new flag with a codename `"test"` in Airdeploy Dashboard